top of page

 Pohnpenian Interpreters and Translators: A Quick Guide

-For the Pohnpenian, whose cultural and linguistic heritage has stood the test of time, interpreters play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.
+For the Pohnpenian, whose cultural and linguistic heritage has stood the test of time, language services play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.

-This blog explores the Pohnpenian language, why the Pohnpenian are migrating, and the support interpreters can provide them as they settle in the United States.
+This blog explores the Pohnpenian language, why the Pohnpenian are migrating, and the help interpreters can provide as they settle in the United States.

 Who speaks Pohnpenian?